Valphai/DialogueGraphBuilder/README.md

 #### From Situation Node

 This node allows to create a point where dialogue should continue from, when the situation the flow came from, is set as value of this node.
+In a situation, there can only be one ```FromSituationNode``` navigating to the same situation.

 From Situation Nodes allow for specific transition that would not be otherwise possible only by using Start Nodes.